esphome/esphome-docs/components/lvgl.rst

 Tables, as usual, are built from rows, columns, and cells containing texts.

-The Table object is very lightweight because only the texts are stored.
+The Table widget is very lightweight because only the texts are stored.
 No real objects are created for cells but they are just drawn on the fly.

 **Specific options:**